EternityForest/pavillion/security.md

 A cipher suite must define a keyed hash, and an encryption/decryption function.
 They may also define

-1: Libnacl
+### 1: libnacl
 Pad little endian counters with 0s for the encryption nonce.
-ChaCha20, blake2b, and ECC are used.
+ChaCha20 encryption, blake2b keyed hash

+### 2: libnacl_pubkey
+Same as libnacl, but specifies that ECC key setup should be used

 ## Discovery